kenahoo/RHadoop-Wiki/Fast-k-means.md

 function of two points, we will switch to a function of one point and and a set thereof that returns that distance between the first argument and each element of the second.
 In this implementation we will us a matrix instead of a set, since there are powerful primitives available to operate on matrices.
 The following is the default distance function with this new signature, where we can see that we avoided any explicit loops over the rows of the matrix `yy`.
-There are two implicit loops (`Reduce` and `lapply`) but internally they used vectorized operators.
+There are two implicit loops, `Reduce` and `lapply`, but internally they used vectorized operators.

 ```r
     fast.dist = function(yy, x) { #compute all the distances between x and rows of yy